 Behind the Scenes: How Amy Maroney Brings History To Life For me, there are three integral steps to writing historical fiction: travel, research, and writing.
 Travel is the magic—the pixie dust that sparks my imagination and gives me story and character ideas.
 Doing research is endlessly fascinating to me.
 I love disappearing down rabbit holes, … Continue reading Guest Post: Bringing History To Life Through Fiction

 Where Do Character Ideas Come From?
 Fans of the Loving Husband Series are familiar with Elizabeth Jones, the greatest love of James Wentworth’s life.
 She is the woman he sees across the dining room table in Salem Village in 1691, and her beauty and warmth capture his heart forever.
-But where did the idea for … Continue reading Where I Find Character Inspiration: Sarah Alexander and Elizabeth Wentworth
+But where did the idea for … Continue reading Character Inspiration: Discovering Sarah Alexander and Elizabeth Wentworth